topskari/cm1/self-assessment.md

 - The `Contact` component is simple and effectively displays the contact information.
 - The use of destructuring for props makes the code cleaner and more readable.

-Copilot was used to generate most of this content.
+Copilot was used to generate most of this assessment.